Center for Cybersecurity

 The Center for Cybersecurity at the Community College of Allegheny County (CCAC) is a recognized hub for cybersecurity education and research excellence.
 Designated as a National Center of Academic Excellence in Cyber Defense Education (NCAE-CDE) by the U.S. National Security Agency (NSA) and Department of Homeland Security (DHS), the center reflects CCAC’s commitment to preparing students to meet the growing demands of the cybersecurity workforce.

 Hosted by the Department of Computer and Information Systems, the Center for Cybersecurity brings together faculty expertise across multiple disciplines to advance the mission of cybersecurity education, research, and community engagement.
-The center serves as a critical resource for students, faculty, and industry partners, offering guidance, innovative research opportunities, and a collaborative platform for addressing current and emerging cybersecurity challenges.
+The center supports students, faculty, and industry partners by providing guidance, research opportunities, and space to work together on cybersecurity challenges.

-Through a comprehensive program of study and hands-on learning experiences, the center equips students with the skills and knowledge needed to protect and defend critical systems from cyber threats.
+The center offers courses and hands-on learning to help student protect and defend critical systems from cyber threats.
 In addition, the center fosters partnerships with local businesses, government agencies, and academic institutions, creating a dynamic environment for collaboration and outreach.

 CAE-CD logo.